rcravens/kit/README.md

 - `projects`: This is the main directory that holds all the files
     - `code`: This is the code directory where application code will exist.
 This is where you go and edit your code.
 Each application will be in its own subdirectory.
-    - `docker`: This directory holds all the "kit code and templates"
+    - `infra`: This directory holds all the "kit code and templates"
-        - `apps`: When you create a new app, the template is copied into here.
-One subdirectory per application.
-This allows you to alter or fine tune the infrastructure code.
+        - `.code`: Kit code.
+You should not change any files in this directory.
+Changes will be lost when you git pull.
-        - `bin`: Kit shells scripts.
+        - `.code/bin`: Kit shells scripts.
 You should not change these.
 Changes will be lost when you git pull.
-        - `templates`: Kit templates.
+        - `.code/templates`: Kit templates.
 You should not change these.
-You are welcome to creat your own and submit pull requests.
+You are welcome to create your own and submit pull requests.
 Would love to build the ecosystem.
+        - `apps`: When you create a new app, the template is copied into here.
+One subdirectory per application.
+This allows you to alter or fine tune the infrastructure code.
         - `kit`: This is the main kit shell script.
 Entry point for all kit commands.

 ## 💥 Videos